yquest/tutorials/frontend-4/readme.md

  - Card, created in 4 different components within the App component

 #### stores
 In the example we have a single store, the mainStore, however it's possible to have more than one.

 #### service worker
 load the /sw.js as the service worker, compiled from the sw typescript folder. cached the 5 assets to be served

+#### server send event
+To receive events from server, we add an endpoint /api/sse , this endpoint will kept alive.
+After receive the event we forward to an notification in the browser.